kmdouglass/website/posts/the-axis-of-symmetry-of-a-parabola-and-the-eigenvectors-of-its-matrix-representation/index.md

 a / c
 \end{pmatrix}$$

-[^1]: Perpendicular lines have slopes whose products are equal to -1.
+[^1]: Perpendicular lines have slopes whose product is equal to -1.